leonlinsx/minimal-mistakes/_posts/2019-12-28-saber-edge.md

 > Second, the investor who is willing to look out three or four years will have a lasting edge because \[...\] the deterioration of the info edge has actually increased the size of the “time horizon” edge.

 > The time horizon edge could be summed up this way: the price of gaining this edge is the volatility that could occur in the near term.

+Many fundamental investing firms say they are long term oriented e.g. a typical Tiger Cub would aim for 3 year doubles.
+However, they themselves are subject to their limited partner pressure for quarterly results.
+It's easy to say before the fact that you'll double down on a losing investment, but few do it in practice.
+Let alone 50% declines, people start getting worried at 5% declines.

+**Footnotes**
+1. Based on my understanding of how these larger shops work, but lmk if mistaken.

 *If you liked this, sign up for my monthly* ***[finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")***